 Interest rate risk can also affect bank lending supply due to the long-term impact on bank profits and, consequently, on capital accumulation.
 English et al. (2018) show that a rise in interest rates has a positive but short-lived effect on bank margins, with the effect becoming negative after one year.
 Compressed margins may erode bank capital bases via a reduction in retained earnings impairing bank lending capabilities.
 As per English et al. (2018), the decline in bank margins following a parallel upward shift in the yield curve is determined by the shift from inexpensive core (or overnight) deposits to more expensive non-core (or term) deposits.
-Since banks model overnight deposits to be stickier more sticky than term deposits, this shift widens the duration gap.
+Since banks model overnight deposits to be stickier than term deposits, this shift widens the duration gap.

-Additionally, we inspect whether interest rate risk encourages credit portfolio re-allocations.
-During a monetary policy hiking cycle, banks with higher duration gap may reshuffle their lending portfolio away from longer-term towards shorter-term lending to reduce their duration gap.
-Paligorova and Santos (2017) find that banks with a shorter maturity of liabilities (wholesalefunded banks) shorten both the maturity of newly issued loans and the maturity of their loan portfolios relative to banks with longer liability duration (deposit-based banks).
+Finally, we inspect whether interest rate risk encourages credit portfolio re-allocations.
+During a monetary policy hiking cycle, banks with larger duration gap may reshuffle their lending portfolio away from longer-term towards shorter-term lending to reduce their duration gap.6 Paligorova and Santos (2017) find that banks with a shorter maturity of liabilities (wholesale-funded banks) shorten both the maturity of newly issued loans and the maturity of their loan portfolios relative to banks with longer liability duration (deposit-based banks).
+Using a heterogeneous-bank model with financial frictions, Varraso (2024) shows that banks have an incentive to reshuffle their investments from long- to short-term assets when interest rates increase given that the value of long-terms assets declines more than the value of short-term assets.
+The following contraction in banks' net worth increases the risk-premia linked to short-term assets, inducing banks to shorten the duration of their asset side and thus reduce their duration gap.

+6It is possible that banks not only reshuffle their lending portfolio, but also use other instruments on the asset side to reduce their duration gap.
+This is, however, out of the scope of the current research project.

 Shortening loans' maturity has several implications for firms.
 First, it exposes firms to refinancing risk (Harford et al., 2014), which may impair firms' decisions about long-term projects, leading to sub-optimal investment strategies (Almeida et al., 2012).
 Second, if firms are forced to substitute long-term bank funding with bond issuance in a higher interest rate environment, this can lead to greater interest expenses for firms, forgoing the unique benefits of bank loans.